-A year out from the expected five-post bullbar ban, a petition has been raised to seek exemptions for rural and remote registered drivers, nominated by postcodes, to maintain the larger five-post safety bars.
+A year out from the expected changes to bullbar design compliance, a petition has been raised to seek exemptions for certain designs for rural and remote registered drivers, nominated by postcodes, to maintain the larger five-post safety bars.

 The Deni Ute muster will see the start of the petition to maintain five-post bullbars.
 The Land has been alerted that the period of grace for changing bullbars to new requirements has been extended by another year - to September 2019.